 - As the Horde began its siege of the capital city of Lordaeron, having learnt the location of the Tomb of Sargeras, Gul'dan suddenly rallied his followers and abandoned Orgrim Doomhammer and his army, causing them to break the siege.

-- Doomhammer furious at Gul'dan's betrayal, sent his forces to kill Gul'dan and bring the renegades back into the fold, who managed to bring back the remaining of Gul'dan's forces.
+- Doomhammer, furious at Gul'dan's betrayal, sent his forces to kill Gul'dan and bring the renegades back into the fold, which they did.

 - With the huge cost of Horde's inner conflict, the orcs found themselves quickly falling back and cornered within Blackrock Spire by Lothar's armies.

 The Alliance take the opportunity to chase the Horde and lay siege to Blackrock Spire.
 Their victory (at the cost of Anduin Lothar's life) marks the Horde's defeat.
 The remaining orcs flee or are captured, and Khadgar destroys the Dark Portal.